National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 An example of a washing machine’s EnergyGuide label.
 Source: US FTC

-Let’s calculate how much energy this washing machine needs per wash:
+Let's calculate how much electricity this washing machine requires per wash:

-Now we can calculate our approximate consumption based on our washing patterns.
-Let’s say we run our laundry four times a week.
-Multiply 1.14kW per wash by 4 times a week and then by 52 weeks a year and we get 237kWh per year.
+Now we can calculate our approximate power consumption based on our laundry patterns.
+If you run four wash cycles per week, multiply 1.14kWh per load by 4 times per week and then by 52 weeks to determine your yearly energy usage of 237kWh.

 5 tips to save money on laundry

-If we run a cold wash, then the peak consumption will fall on the spin cycle and will be approximately 200W.
-In this case, even a single 500W solar panel will power two running washing machines.
+For cold water wash cycles, peak consumption during the spin cycle reduces to about 200W.
+In this case, a single 500W solar panel could power multiple washing machines running simultaneously.

 Years of experience in translation and a love of nature help Julia find the right words to encourage going solar.
 She joined the team in 2023 and is happy to make her contribution to a greener future.